ProfRandom/WCB-Canon/Canon Files/Meta 2 — Math Tools.md

 | c, e               | a, b, m            |                $a = \dfrac{c}{e},\ b = a\sqrt{1 - e^2},\ m = \dfrac{a}{e}$                 |
 | a, s               | m, e, c, b         |               $m = a + s,\ e = \dfrac{a}{m},\ c = ae,\ b = a\sqrt{1 - e^2}$                |
 | a, n               | m, c, e, b         |              $m = n + c,\ c = m - n,\ e = \dfrac{a}{m},\ b = a\sqrt{1 - e^2}$              |
 > 🔍 *Note: This matrix is designed for symbolic manipulation.
-Some results require substitution into multiple chained equations.*## Abstract
+Some results require substitution into multiple chained equations.*
-**Major Topics:**
-- Reference sheet of exponent and logarithm rules for worldbuilding math.
-- General-use algebraic identities and transformations.
-- Ratio, sum/difference, mean, product/quotient relationships between bounds.
-- Percentage calculations and range transformations.
-- Integer sequences, summations, odd/even sequences.
-- Special transforms (involutive, reciprocal percentages).
-- Generalized metallic mean formula.
-- Point–slope and slope–intercept line equations.
-- Temperature scale conversions (Fahrenheit, Celsius, Kelvin).

-**Key Terms & Symbols:**
-- Exponents, roots, logs (standard algebra rules).
-- Variables for bounds: u (upper), l (lower), s (sum), d (difference), r (ratio), m (mean), p (product), q (quotient).
-- Percentages: p, x, n, v.
-- Σ = summation over integer ranges.
-- Metallic mean: Nₓ.
-- Line equations: slope (m), intercept (b), points (x₁, y₁), (x₂, y₂).
-- Temperature variables: F (Fahrenheit), C (Celsius), K (Kelvin).

-**Cross-Check Notes:**
-- Functions as a **toolbox reference** rather than a conceptual note.
-- Reinforces WCB’s **SANC** principle: simple, approximate, notationally clear.
-- Purely mathematical — no worldbuilding-specific notation introduced beyond standard algebra.
-- Should remain a **utility reference** to support other canon notes.
+>

 A reference sheet of exponent and logarithm rules useful in constructing systems of thermal, gravitational, orbital, and energetic relationships in scientifically-grounded worldbuilding.